sammoe60/MISsissippi/README.md

 ## Analysis Overview
 In this project we set out to answer the following questions:
 1. What is the correlation between the number of employees and the annual payroll in businesses?
-2. How did the annual payroll change from 2018 to 2020?
+2. How did annual payroll and sales totals change from 2018 to 2020?
-3. How does gender affect sales and value of shipments for businesses?
+3. Do characteristics of business owners such as gender and race correlate with sales and value of shipments for businesses?
 4. question